devnoot/a11ycat-ocr/readme.md

     try {

-        // Set the path to the pdf you want to OCR const pdfPath = resolve(process.cwd() + '/test/data/pdfs/set1/Modeling High-Frequency Limit Order Book Dynamics with Support Vector Machines.pdf')
+        // Set the path to the pdf you want to OCR const pdfPath = '/path/to/my.pdf'

         // Set a destination directory for the pdf images const destinationDir = resolve(process.cwd() + '/tmp')

-        console.log('Generating images from PDF')
         // Convert a pdf to a series of images const generatedImages = await ocr.convertPdfToImages(pdfPath, destinationDir)

-        console.log('Doing OCR on first page')
-        // Run OCR on one of the generated images await ocr.tess(generatedImages[0])
+        // Run OCR on one of the generated images const textFile = await ocr.tess(generatedImages[0])

-        // The OCR'd text will also be saved next to the source image

     } catch (error) {
         throw error